 - dash of instant coffee powder

 - Grease an 8×8 pan — I use coconut oil, smear it around the bottom and edges, it lends to the flavor and keeps it healthy.

 - In a bowl, grate the two apples down to the core.
-Then in the same bowl add the the oats, vanilla, spices, and all the additions you choose.
-Hold off on the milk for another step…
+Then in the same bowl add the the oats, spices, and all the additions you choose.
+Hold off on the milk and vanilla for another step…

 - Mix together and pour into the 8×8 pan.
 Level out evenly.

-- Pour in the milk last once it’s ready in the pan.
-Watch the level of liquid, add more if needed to bring the liquid just even to the top of the oats mixture.
+- In a measuring cup, combine the vanilla and milk.
+Pour this over the pan of oats.
+Watch the level of liquid, add more water or milk as needed to bring the liquid just even to the top of the oats mixture.

 - Pop it in the oven for 30 minutes.

 - Done is done!
 Enjoy hot and cold, day after day.